Our Boatwright / Boatright Family Genealogy

 My name, my days, my strife.

-Then I shall fly on the wings of time;
+Then I'll ride upon the wings of time;

 And live an endless life.